puppetlabs/trapperkeeper/README.md

 * It needs some data for bootstrapping
-* Since the idea is that you will be composing multiple services together in a trapperkeeper instance, managing command line options across multiple services can be tricky; using the configuration service is easier
+* Since the idea is that you will be composing multiple services together in a Trapperkeeper instance, managing command line options across multiple services can be tricky; using the configuration service is easier
 * Who wants to process command-line arguments, anyway?

-Note that if you absolutely need control over the command line argument processing, it is possible to circumvent the built-in handling by calling trapperkeeper's `bootstrap` function directly; see additional details in the [Bootstrapping](#bootstrapping) section below.
+Note that if you absolutely need control over the command line argument processing, it is possible to circumvent the built-in handling by calling Trapperkeeper's `bootstrap` function directly; see additional details in the [Bootstrapping](#bootstrapping) section below.